Uncovering Real Life

 Our approach is based on deeply understanding culture—implicit but powerful shared beliefs and values that drive behavior.
 Individuals are unique, yes, but their stories and behaviors reveal shared lines of culture.
 People choose products and services, in part, to express their place in a culture.
 Our work involves uncovering these cultural patterns and using them to create solutions that more genuinely speak to people.

 We’ve learned that being there is crucial.
-Our immersion techniques help us connect empathically with our research participants, gradually allowing us to imagine the world from their perspective.
+Our immersion techniques help us connect empathically with our research participants, allowing us to gain insight into how they see and experience the world.
 We mix and match and sometimes hybridize techniques depending on our strategic goals.
 Our core approaches include:

 METAPHORS ARE CLUES